pebreo/pebreo.github.io/begin/BeginninggamePoly.md

+todo: vulnerability opens us to being rejected (said no to) and it also means being accepted (said yes to) for who we are

 ## Mia
 Mia had always been the type to keep her cards close.
 Sharing vulnerabilities felt like showing weakness, a liability in the cutthroat world of advertising.
 But then came Daniel, a colleague with a goofy grin and eyes that held a disarming sincerity.
 Their initial connection was electric, fueled by late-night brainstorming sessions and whispered jokes during client meetings.
 But as the weeks turned into months, Mia started to feel a shift.
 The easy banter felt strained, replaced by a tense silence that hung heavy between them.